-It’s very easy to walk in and around Dubrovnik’s Old Town; its size means that you can get from one gate to another, or from one of the entrances to the “edge” of the walls in no time at all!
+It’s very easy to walk in and around Dubrovnik‘s Old Town; its size means that you can get from one gate to another, or from one of the entrances to the “edge” of the walls in no time at all!
 It is, however, the actual exploring of the fascinating Old Town that will keep you more than occupied for a number of days.
 On this page, we cover the top things to see when sightseeing in Dubrovnik.

-Sightseeing in Dubrovnik – The Main Sights
+Sightseeing in Dubrovnik – Overview

 When you start your sightseeing in Dubrovnik, you will probably enter the Old Town through Pile Gate – in front of you is Stradun.
 Here you will find the Onofrio Fountain, built in 1438.
 On the right is the Franciscan Monastery, with one of the oldest functioning pharmacies in Europe, in operation since 1391.
 At the other end of the Stradun, you will find the locals’ favourite meeting place, the Orlando Column, with the nearby Sponza Place and the baroque Church of St. Blaise.
 Here also is the Rector’s Palace, built in 1441, which is now a city museum packed with valuable and historic exhibits.

 Opposite the palace through a narrow street is a square, Gunduliceva Poljana, which is the site of the busy morning market.
 In the same square is the Jesuit Monastery that is from the early 18th century.
 From here you can head for the little old town port and visit the city walls which encircle the city and which have been remarkably preserved.